ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 This topic can get quite loaded, and therefore I am not going to dig too deep into it.
 We will cover the following:

 * How to setup a public and private keypair for ssh access
+* Adding your keys to the ssh-agent (if applicable)
 * How to use SSH to connect to a remote machine
 * How to transfer files between your local machine and remote machine using `scp`
 * How to download files from the internet